+Stir up your senses as nature awakens to a new year of growth.
+Join us in the outdoors at Polesden Lacey this spring and feel new shoots of optimism grow with the new grass and blossoming trees.
 The Polesden Lacey estate dates back to Roman times.
-It includes two working farms, ancient woodlands, historic farmsteads and rolling downland, offering a diverse range of places for wildlife to live.
+It includes two working farms, ancient woodland, historic farmsteads and rolling downland, offering a diverse range of places for wildlife to live.

 You can download a small map of the gardens at Polesden Lacey here.
 You'll be able to pick one of these up at reception when you arrive, with more information on what you can see and do on your visit.